laktek/punch/README.md

 # Punch
 ## A Fun and Easy Way to Build Modern Websites

 Punch is a framework designed to cater the modern web development needs.
-No matter whether you are a beginner or an expert, a designer or a developer, prototyping a simple idea or buidling a complex web application, Punch can make your workflow productive and joyful.
+It doesn't matter whether you are a novice developer prototyping a hobby project or an expert designer creating a complex web architecture, Punch can make your workflow more productive and joyful.

 ### With Punch you can...